Yazdi9/Kidney_Tissue_Segmentation/README.md

 model = miscnn.Neural_Network(preprocessor=pp, architecture=unet_standard)
 ```

-Congratulations to your ready-to-use Medical Image Segmentation pipeline including data I/O, preprocessing and data augmentation with default setting.

 ## Train

 Let's run a model training on our data set.
 Afterwards, predict the segmentation of a sample using the fitted model.